jjbgf/eventbooking/README.md

 # eventbooking
-Django webapp which allows to submit required date to attend an event.
+Django webapp which allows you to submit required data to attend an event.